irods/irods_docs/docs/getting_started/installation.md

 $ (sudo) apt-get install irods-server irods-database-plugin-postgres
 ~~~

+On CentOS, some of the `irods-server` package dependencies can be satisfied from the EPEL repository provided by the `epel-release` package.

 The `setup_irods.py` script below will prompt for, and then create, if necessary, a service account and service group which will own and operate the iRODS server binaries:

 ~~~